SHANU OLANIYI RILWAN

 Description: My research interest and focus is on Intuitionistic fuzzy similarity measure which gives Boolean value 0-1 but considers both membership and non-membership functions.
 This has been used to resolve classification problems but with shortcomings.
 The interest in this area is to research into resolving some of these lapses.
 Also, my interest on Neural Network, Data Science and Analysis; including application of statistical, mathematical modeling and machine learning analyses for solving real life complex problems.

-SHANU RILWAN is a Assistant Lecturer at the Department of Computer Science
+SHANU RILWAN is a Lecturer II at the Department of Computer Science

 SHANU has a M.Sc in Computer Science from Computer Science, Lagos State University, Ojo Lagos.